RobotRose/rose_navigation/doc/automatic_navigation_benchmark.md

 ![Alt text](images/narrow-corridor-1.png "Narrow corridor 1")

-The length of the passage, the blue obstacles, must be twice the CR.
+The length of the short edges of the corner, the blue obstacles, must be twice the CR.
 The spacing between the blue obstacles, the passage width, must be varied by a factor of the MW.

 | Passage width       | Reached | # collisions | Time | Smoothness |